 Are you an Honors College student?
-Consider the Niemeyer Living Center or Hills Living Center where all the residents are in the Honors College.
+Consider the Niemeyer Living Center, Hills Living Center, and Pickard Living Center where all the residents are in the Honors College.
 This supportive community provides on-site access to faculty and staff, as well as the opportunity to take classes right in the Niemeyer Living Center.

 The International Housing is a living/learning program for undergraduate students majoring or minoring in International Relations, Political Science, International Business, or Modern Languages and international students studying at Grand Valley.
 The purpose of the International house is to provide a supportive residential environment for students who have a strong interest in international affairs.
 Out-of-class programming will focus on common interests with an emphasis on international relations.
 Additional support for the students will include in-residence faculty advising, career planning, study skills support, and social activities based on an international theme.
 (Students in the Honors Program may also apply.)